 Carefully set them on a wire rack to cool completely.
 Now you’re ready to store them…or enjoy!

 2. Store on the Counter

-If you’ve baked the night before and know that your muffins are going to be eaten the next day, use this easy method to keep them fresh overnight.
+If you’ve baked the night before and know that your friends, family, or just you will devour them the next day, use this easy method to keep them fresh overnight.

-This is a great way to keep muffins fresh so you can enjoy them in the morning.
-Unless your family notices that you baked muffins and they don’t last until the next day!
+This is a great way to keep muffins fresh so that you can enjoy them in the morning.
+Unless they’re gone before then!

 3. Store Muffins in a Bread Box

-This is a great way to store a smaller batch of about 6 to 8 muffins that you’ve baked – which is easy.
-Bake a dozen and your family is sure to eat a few before you even get a chance to think about storing them and keeping them fresh.
+This is a great way to store a smaller batch of about six to eight muffins.
+If you bake a dozen, your family is sure to eat a few before you even get a chance to think about storing them and keeping them fresh!

 4. Store in a Lidded Container

 If you don’t have a large enough container, you can use one or two zip-lock storage bags.
-Using the same concept, carefully place the muffins in the bag with paper towel, seal, and store.
+Using the same concept, carefully place the muffins in the bag with a paper towel, seal them, and store them.